The Dominance and Monopolies Review: European Union

 The case law generally distinguishes between three categories of rebates:

-- volume-based rebates that pay out based on the volume of a customer's purchases: reflecting gains in efficiency and economies of scale, volume-based rebates are presumptively lawful;71
+- volume-based rebates that pay out based on the volume of a customer's purchases: reflecting gains in efficiency and economies of scale, volume-based rebates are presumptively lawful;73

-- rebates conditioned on exclusivity, which require a customer to obtain all or most of its requirements from the dominant company in order to get the rebate, are presumptively unlawful (Hoffmann-La Roche, Michelin, British Airways72 and Tomra).73 The Intel judgment clarifies that while exclusive dealing remains presumptively unlawful, if firms submit evidence that the conduct is not capable of restricting competition, the Commission must assess all the circumstances to decide whether the conduct is abusive; and
+- rebates conditioned on exclusivity, which require a customer to obtain all or most of its requirements from the dominant company to get the rebate, are presumptively unlawful (Hoffmann-La Roche, Michelin, British Airways74 and Tomra).75 The Intel judgment clarifies that while exclusive dealing remains presumptively unlawful, if firms submit evidence that the conduct is not capable of restricting competition, the Commission must assess all the circumstances to decide whether the conduct is abusive; and

 - whether the rebates are individualised or standardised;

 - the conditions of competition prevailing on the relevant market;

 - the proportion of customers covered by the rebate; and